stayen/suno-reference/tag-reference.md

 **Improved Tag Prompt Parsing** – Suno v4.5 introduced a smarter prompt parser, which affects how tags are interpreted within more natural sentences.
 Users have noticed that they can **embed tags in a descriptive sentence** and v4.5 still gets it – something v4.0 struggled with.
 For example: _“The \[chorus\] should explode with \[anthemic\] harmonies and big drums.”_ In v4.0, that may have confused the model or caused it to sing the words, but v4.5 correctly reads those as tags (Chorus section; anthemic style).
 The outcome is that you don’t have to list tags stiffly on separate lines; you can mix them into a narrative prompt.
 The model’s better natural-language understanding means **tags can carry more context**.
 A Reddit user noted that steering the song with style tags _“is a lot better now \[in 4.5\]”_ and you can use more natural phrasing around them.
 This update doesn’t introduce new tags per se, but it _expands the way existing tags can be used_, allowing for creative prompt-writing that still yields the desired structured result.

 **“Control” Meta-Tag Enhancements** – The special `[control: ...]` tag (which sets high-level guidance) gained new community uses in v4.5.
 It’s not a new tag, but users started leveraging it for things like preventing repetition or encouraging experimental outputs.
 For example, Suno experts suggest using **`[control: hallucinatory]`** to coax the model into more free-form, improvised vocals/instrumentation (useful for ambient or avant-garde pieces where _“vocal hallucinations”_ and non-lexical vocals are desired).
 Another trick is **`[control: no-repeat]`**, which some have placed at the top of a prompt to tell v4.5 not to repeat sections or lines excessively.
 Similarly, values like _“dynamic transitions”_ or _“instrumental”_ can be put in the control tag to influence the overall composition (e.g. `[control: instrumental, no-repeat, dynamic transitions]`).
 These were not documented in older reference material, but after v4.5 users discovered the model does respond to certain keywords in a control tag.
 In short, **v4.5 expanded the _impact_ of the `[control:]` tag**, making it a catch-all for high-level directives (from structure handling to creative “weirdness”).
 This goes hand-in-hand with using descriptive style tags – v4.5’s tolerance for abstract or compound instructions opened up new possibilities to guide the AI with tags like **hallucinatory, surreal, cinematic, no-repeat**, etc., under the `[control]` umbrella.

 ---

+# Style of Music/Lyrics restrictions

+Suno would refuse to render a track definition, if it finds, within "Style of Music" strings the service considers a protected trademarks, such as

+- "kraftwerk": use "krautrock" / "old school EDM" etc when describing the style/technique
+- "Orbis Mundi"
+- "skank": when defining the guitar play style, use "ska stroke" instead

+etc.

+---